platformio/platformio-docs/plus/debug-tools/jlink.rst

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
 They have a Cortex-M4F processor and are the most capable Bluetooth Smart SoCs on the market.

+    * - :ref:`platform_nuclei`
+      - Find professional RISC-V Processor IP in Nuclei, first professional RISC-V IP company in Mainland China, match all your requirements in AIoT Era.

     * - :ref:`platform_nxplpc`
       - The NXP LPC is a family of 32-bit microcontroller integrated circuits by NXP Semiconductors.
 The LPC chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM memory, flash memory, debugging interface, and various peripherals.